GOFIRST/gofirst-docs/devel2013/SensorInterface.md

 with the function `int gettimeofday(timeval *tv, timezone *tz)`, which returns the current time with approximately 0.01-second precision.

+In blocking operation, the `get<Data>()` functions are expected to take as long to complete and return as is necessary to fetch the data.
+In asynchronous operation, they are expected to return immediately.

 ###Issues with Asynchronous Operation###

 The main potential issue with asynchronous sensor operation is the possibility